yurirocha15/leetcode2github/README.md

 $ make setup
 ```

-For windows users, unzipping might not work because of firewall.

-In that case, just download and unzip the [file](https://github.com/skygragon/leetcode-cli/releases/download/2.6.2/leetcode-cli.node10.win32.x64.zip) into bin/dist folder.

 ### Login to Leetcode

 Currently, the only way to login is logging into chrome/firefox, then running: